UNIVERSITY OF SOUTH FLORIDA

 Be Brave; Be the Difference

 Most zombie movies feature a dramatic scene where the hero fights off the undead in a theme park or finds a cure to the pandemic.
-Real life doesn’t always feel this exciting, especially when you’re sheltering in your living room eating lentils.
-But trust us, if you follow the steps in this guide, you will be saving lives.
+Real life doesn’t always feel this exciting, especially when you’re slathering on hand sanitizer in the school cafeteria.
+But trust us, if you follow the steps in this guide, you will be a germ-fighting hero.